Tehambuli/Tehambuli/README.md

 Hello!
 I'm Erin Smith!
-I'm a self taught software engineer and former STEM teacher(Math, Biology, and Computer Science).
+I'm a self-taught software engineer and former STEM teacher(Math, Biology, and Computer Science).
-🔭 I’m currently working on freelance projects, helping friends with there websites/Pro Bono, helping students learn how to Code.🌱 I’m currently learning Python, API's and I’m looking to collaborate on interesting, creative, and unique projects.
+🔭 I'm currently working on freelance projects, helping friends with their websites/Pro Bono, helping students learn how to Code.🌱 I'm currently learning Python, Java, and Flutter, API's, and I'm looking to collaborate on interesting, creative, and unique projects.
 Checkout my portfoilo: